 Can I Buy GMO Seeds for My Garden?

 The short answer is not yet.
 The GMO seeds that are available now are only available to farmers.
-The first GMO seeds to become available to home gardeners will probably be a grass seed that is genetically modified to resist Roundup.
-In theory, this will make it easier to grow a weed-free lawn, but many experts question this approach.
+The first GMO seeds to become available to home gardeners will probably be a grass seed that is genetically modified to make it easier to grow a weed-free lawn, but many experts question this approach.

 Individuals can, however, buy the products of GMO seeds.
 Floriculturists use GMO seeds to grow flowers that you can buy from your florist.
 In addition, many of the processed foods that we eat contain GMO vegetable products.
 The meat and dairy products we consume may come from animals that were fed GMO grains.